Skip to main content

 The U.S. National DNA Database System: Origins and Basics

-This program began as a pilot project of the FBI after the DNA Identification Act of 1994 funded federal DNA labs and authorized the FBI to begin compiling genetic information into a central database.
-The Justice for All Act of 2004 expanded the number of crimes that qualified for inclusion in the database and required public labs to receive accreditation before the national database would accept their DNA profiles.
+This program began as a pilot project of the Federal Bureau of Investigation (FBI).
+The DNA Identification Act of 1994 funded federal DNA laboratories.
+It authorized the FBI to begin compiling genetic information into a central database.
+The Justice for All Act of 2004 expanded the number of crimes that qualified for inclusion in the database.
+It required public forensic science labs to receive accreditation.
+This would be needed before the national database would accept their DNA profiles.

 The national DNA database has many components.
-At its core is a database of DNA information and a set of software and communications tools for comparing data collected from different sources.
-The database is known as the National DNA Index System (NDIS), and the system for analyzing and communicating data is called the Combined DNA Index System (CODIS).
+At its core is a database of DNA information and a set of software and communications tools.
+These tools are used for comparing data collected from different sources.
+The database is known as the National DNA Index System (NDIS).
+The system for analyzing and communicating data is called the Combined DNA Index System (CODIS).

-Next, each state collects the approved profiles from its local jurisdictions, as well as profiles that the state creates itself.
-Every state has a set of rules that governs what profiles can go into the state database.
+• Each state collects the approved profiles from its local jurisdictions.
+It also compiles profiles that the state creates itself within the state DNA database.
+Every state has a set of rules that govern what profiles can go into the state database.

-Finally, the states submit the DNA profiles that meet the requirements for inclusion to NDIS.
+• Each state submits the DNA profiles that meet the requirements for inclusion in NDIS.

 U.S. National DNA Database: Issues and Concerns

-Several people have challenged the various state and federal DNA collection laws on the grounds that the collection of DNA samples constitutes an illegal search and seizure in violation of the Fourth Amendment.
-For the most part, however, courts have upheld the laws and allowed the collection to continue.
+Some people have challenged the various state and federal DNA records collection laws.
+They have raised issue on the grounds that the collection of DNA samples is unconstitutional.
+They argue that it is an illegal search and seizure in violation of the Fourth Amendment.
+For the most part, courts have upheld the laws and allowed the collection to continue.

-Issues still remain, though, especially for laws that allow for the collection of DNA from those arrested but not yet convicted.
-Civil rights advocates have raised concerns that an individual's DNA profile could remain in the national database even after an acquittal, and many claim that some institutions have instituted discriminatory DNA collection policies.
+DNA technology remains controversial in other contexts.
+Issues still remain, especially for laws that allow for the collection of DNA from those arrested but not yet convicted.
+Civil rights advocates have raised concerns.
+They have observed that an individual's DNA profile could remain in the national database.
+It can stay in government databanks even after an acquittal or expungement.
+Some civil rights advocates have also protested discriminatory DNA genome retention policies.

 Need Help With DNA Evidence?
 Contact an Experienced Lawyer Today

-The U.S. National DNA Database System uses DNA collected from criminal subjects throughout the country to store, track and locate criminals by matching DNA samples from subjects to data stored in its database.
-In most states, criminal subjects can be DNA "swabbed" for charges as low as loitering.
-If your DNA has been linked to a serious crime, or you've been charged with a criminal offense involving physical evidence, you should immediately seek out the advice of a criminal defense attorney.
+The U.S. National DNA Database System uses DNA collected from criminal subjects.
+It operates throughout the country to store, track, and locate criminals.
+It works by matching DNA samples from subjects to data stored in its database.
+Under most state laws, criminal subjects can be DNA swabbed for charges as low as loitering.
+If your DNA has been linked to a violent crime, you need legal representation.
+Make sure you have a criminal defense attorney on your side to protect your interests.

 Was this helpful?